Steering Committee

 2018-2019

-Catherine Barbour is Lecturer in Spanish at the University of Surrey and OWRI Visiting Fellow at the IMLR, connected to the Centre for the Study of Contemporary Women’s Writing.
+Catherine Barbour is Lecturer in Spanish at the University of Surrey and OWRI Visiting Fellow at the Institute's Centre for the Study of Contemporary Women’s Writing.
 She was previously Associate Lecturer at the University of St Andrews, where she completed her PhD on narrative by Galician women writers in 2016.
 Catherine’s research interests lie primarily in contemporary Spanish and Galician literatures, with a particular focus on migrant writing and writing by women.
-At the IMLR, she will be examining translingual migrant identities in Galician and Spanish-language novels written by women of German and Romanian origin, as part of the OWRI project ‘Cross-Language Dynamics: Reshaping Communities’.
-Her monograph Contemporary Galician Women Writers will be published by Legenda in 2019.
+At the Institute, she will be examining translingual migrant identities in Galician and Spanish-language novels written by women of German and Romanian origin, as part of the OWRI project ‘Cross-Language Dynamics: Reshaping Communities’.
+Her monograph Contemporary Galician Women Writers is due to appear in 2020.
 [September-December 2018]

 Deirdre Byrnes is Senior Lecturer in German at the National University of Ireland, Galway.
 Her research interests include GDR literature, contemporary women writers in German-language literature, generational memory transmission and contested memories.
-She has published extensively on Monika Maron, including a monograph Rereading Monika Maron: Text, Counter-Text and Context (Peter Lang, 2011).
-Her article 'Remembering at the Margins: Trauma, Memory Practices and the Recovery of Marginalised Voices at the Berlin-Hohenschönhausen Memorial' appeared in a special issue of the Journal of Contemporary European Studies in December 2017.
-She is co-editor, together with Jean Conacher and Gisela Holfter, of German Reunification and the Legacy of GDR Literature and Culture, published by Brill in April 2018.
+She has published extensively on Monika Maron, including a monograph Rereading Monika Maron: Text, Counter-Text and Context (2011).
+Her article 'Remembering at the Margins: Trauma, Memory Practices and the Recovery of Marginalised Voices at the Berlin-Hohenschönhausen Memorial' appeared in a special issue of the Journal of Contemporary European Studies in 2017.
+She is co-editor, together with Jean Conacher and Gisela Holfter, of German Reunification and the Legacy of GDR Literature and Culture (2018).
 As Visiting Fellow at the Centre for the Study of Contemporary Women’s Writing, she will be exploring the media of testimony and the challenges of postmemory in Monika Maron’s Pawels Briefe and Katja Petrowskaja’s Vielleicht Esther.
 [September-October 2018]

 2017-2018

-Catherine Barbour is currently Lecturer in Spanish at Queen’s University Belfast and OWRI Visiting Fellow at the IMLR, connected to the Centre for the Study of Contemporary Women’s Writing.
+Catherine Barbour is currently Lecturer in Spanish at Queen’s University Belfast and OWRI Visiting Fellow at the Institute's Centre for the Study of Contemporary Women’s Writing.
 She was previously Associate Lecturer at the University of St Andrews, where she completed her PhD on narrative by Galician women writers in 2016.
 Catherine’s research interests lie primarily in contemporary Spanish and Galician literatures, with a particular focus on migrant writing and writing by women.
-At the IMLR, she will be examining translingual migrant identities in Galician and Spanish-language novels written by women of German and Romanian origin, as part of the OWRI project ‘Cross-Language Dynamics: Reshaping Communities’.
-Her monograph Contemporary Galician Women Writers will be published by Legenda in 2019.
+At the Institute, she will be examining translingual migrant identities in Galician and Spanish-language novels written by women of German and Romanian origin, as part of the OWRI project ‘Cross-Language Dynamics: Reshaping Communities’.
+Her monograph Contemporary Galician Women Writers is due to appear in 2019.
 [May-July 2018]

-Jean Conacher is Senior Lecturer in German at the University of Limerick, Ireland, and a Visiting Fellow at the IMLR’s Centre for Contemporary Women’s Writing.
+Jean Conacher is Senior Lecturer in German at the University of Limerick, Ireland, and a Visiting Fellow at the Centre for the Study of Contemporary Women’s Writing.
 Her literary research focuses primarily on GDR and post-1989 literature and film, with a particular interest in cultural legacy.
-Recent publications include: 'Capturing the Zeitgeist: On human experience and personal historiography in Helga Königsdorf’s 1989 oder Ein Moment Schönheit' in D. Byrnes, J.E.
-Conacher and G. Holfter (eds), Enriching Perspectives: Reunification and the Legacy of GDR Literature and Culture (Brill, forthcoming 2018), 'Adapting Hein’s Willenbrock: Andreas Dresen and the legacy of the GDR "ensemble" tradition' in B. Cronin, R. MagShamhráin and N. Preuschoff (eds), Adaptation as a Collaborative Art – Process and Practice (Palgrave Macmillan, forthcoming 2018), 'Women at work.
-Reflections on social identity and the private self in Die Polizistin (2000), Willenbrock (2005) and Steigerlied (2013)' in J. Preece and N. Hodgin, Andreas Dresen (Peter Lang, 2017, pp. 147-68), and 'Transformation and education in GDR youth literature: a script theory approach' (International Research in Children's Literature, 9.1, 2016, pp. 65-82).
+Recent publications include: 'Capturing the Zeitgeist: On human experience and personal historiography in Helga Königsdorf’s 1989 oder Ein Moment Schönheit' in Reunification and the Legacy of GDR Literature and Culture (2018), 'Adapting Hein’s Willenbrock: Andreas Dresen and the legacy of the GDR "ensemble" tradition' in Adaptation as a Collaborative Art – Process and Practice (2020), 'Women at work.
+Reflections on social identity and the private self in Die Polizistin (2000), Willenbrock (2005) and Steigerlied (2013)' in Andreas Dresen (2017), and 'Transformation and education in GDR youth literature: a script theory approach' (International Research in Children's Literature, 2016).
 She is currently completing a monograph on the portrayal of transformation and education in GDR literature to be published by Camden House.
 During her fellowship at the CCWW, she will be pursuing a study of the work of mathematician and writer Helga Königsdorf with a view to developing the first full-length critical treatment in English of her complete political and literary writings.
 [January–February 2018]

 2016-2017